stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 * `Name` it something descriptive related to your on premises local network
 * `IP address` will be the IP address  given by your ISP for your local site
 * In `Address Space` enter the subnet in CIDR notation for the  local area network behind the pfSense router
-  * You way wish to add more than one Subnet if there are more behind the pfSense router you wish to expose
+  * You way wish to add more than one subnet if there are more behind the pfSense router you wish to expose
 * For `Resource Group`, use the existing one we created earlier
 * Click create